 Because most light is above us in our world (consider sunlight outside and room lights inside), this light is likely to cast a shadow over the protruding fat that becomes visible on the skin under the lower eyelid fat.
 The result of the shadowing is unattractive, dark circles, sending a message of fatigue or illness.

 A converse problem relating to lower eyelid fat is rare but can occur occasionally and involves the lack of fat in the lower eyelid region, causing a sunkenin appearance that similarly catches and displays shadows in the lower eyelid skin.
-This is the second cause of dark circles under the eyes and can be seen in the case of this patient who had sunkenin circles, which caught shadows as shown by the blue arrows, and made the eyes appear to have dark circles.
+This is the second cause of dark circles under the eyes and make the eyes appear to have dark circles.

 The third factor contributing to the appearance of dark circles under the eyes is dark pigment, which can deposit in the skin in the lower eyelid region.
 This is usually the result of sun exposure over a lifetime.